kent-map/kent/20c/20c-pendered-biography.md

 [^ref10]:  _New Ulm review._ (New Ulm, Brown County, Minn.), February 12, 1896, Image 7
 [^ref11]:  The Herald, April 21, 1895, Page 16.
 [^ref12]: _London Evening Standard,_ Thursday 22 February 1900.
-[^ref13]:  BOOKS FOR HOLIDAY READING. _The Review of reviews; London_ Vol. 32, Iss.
+[^ref13]:  'Books for holiday reading'. _The Review of reviews; London_ Vol. 32, Iss.
 188,  (Aug 1905): 204-207.
+[^ref14]: 'Books for holiday reading'. _The Review of reviews; London_ Vol. 32, Iss.
+188,  (Aug 1905): 204-207.
-[^ref14]:  _The Whitstable Times and Tankerton Press,_ June 7, 1913, 8.
+[^ref15]:  _The Whitstable Times and Tankerton Press,_ June 7, 1913, 8.
-[^ref15]:  _The Whitstable and Herne Bay Herald,_ July 5, 1913, 7.
+[^ref16]:  _The Whitstable and Herne Bay Herald,_ July 5, 1913, 7.
-[^ref16]:  _Northampton Mercury_, 17 October 1913.
+[^ref17]:  _Northampton Mercury_, 17 October 1913.
-[^ref17]:  Copy Of The National Scheme Of Co-Ordination Of Voluntary Effort Resulting From The Formation Of The Director General Voluntary Organisations Dept. Appendices III And IV.
+[^ref18]:  Copy Of The National Scheme Of Co-Ordination Of Voluntary Effort Resulting From The Formation Of The Director General Voluntary Organisations Dept. Appendices III And IV.
 Being A Detailed Record Of The Work Of The Recognized Associations.
 Charity Commission.
 War Charities Act.
 1916.
 Benevolent Organisations Date: n.d.
 Manuscript Number: B.O.1 1/15 Source Library: Imperial War Museum
-[^ref18]: _Illustrated London News_, Saturday 03 July 1915.
+[^ref19]: _Illustrated London News_, Saturday 03 July 1915.